vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 No cancellation of orders other than by lowering commitment as per [[Liquidity Provisioning mechanics spec](./0044-lp-mechanics.md).

+Existing orders that are used as part of the liquidity commitment can be cancelled and amended just like normal orders on the book which are not part of liquidity provisioning.

 ## Network Parameters:
 * mm-time-horizon: market making time horizon to imply probability of trading.